Imperal Docs

 Skeletons — background, periodic, should be thorough

 Skeleton handlers run in the background on their configured TTL tick, not during a user-visible request.
 They are not on the hot path for user-perceived latency.
-You can afford more work — multiple HTTP calls, aggregation — because the result is pre-computed and served from Redis when the classifier needs it.
+You can afford more work — multiple HTTP calls, aggregation — because the result is pre-computed and served from the platform's fast in-memory tier when the agent needs it.

 But: skeleton handlers that perform expensive work on a short TTL amplify that cost across the user population.
 A skeleton with ttl=10 doing a 500 ms aggregation runs six times per minute per active user.